Donald Trump’s DNA, not deposition sought in defamation suit

 “We want the case to go forward,” she said.

-Attorney Alina Habba, who represented Trump at the hearing, said outside court that she had not heard before that Carroll’s lawyers did not want a deposition, a proceeding in which lawyers in civil cases question likely witnesses under oath prior to trial.
+Attorney Alina Habba, who represented Trump at the hearing, said outside court that she had not previously heard that Carroll’s lawyers did not want a deposition, a proceeding in which lawyers in civil cases question likely witnesses under oath prior to trial.

 “It’s surprising,” Habba said.